 The St. Philip House program is comprised of several different components.
 The main areas of our program are listed below:

 The residential piece of our program is our primary focus.
 We have 8 one bedroom apartments in Plainville, as well as additional subsidies in the Central Connecticut area.
-Financial arrangements are made through the Case Managers and Executive Director.
+Financial arrangements are made through the Case Managers and Program Manager.
 Potential clients are required to meet standard guidelines.
 You can learn about housing opportunities, if you are in need, by calling the St. Philip House Office at 860-793-2221

 St. Philip House is fortunate to have two caring case managers who work closely with our clients.
 Our staff is well trained and able to meet the needs of our clients and help them with their basic needs.
 Our Case Management includes: